Standard Model Theory for the FCC-ee Tera-Z stage: -- construction of Mellin--Barnes integrals for two- and three-loop Z boson decays

-To be able to use \mb{} method efficiently for FCC-ee calculations of EWPOs at 3 loops, a further tuning of the packages is necessary.
-It appears that at the 3-loop level there are only two basic topologies from which all physical diagrams can be obtained \cite{Cvitanovic:1974uf}.
-They are shown in Fig.~\ref{fig:skel}.
-To get any 3-loop diagram one has to attach a corresponding amount of external legs to lines and/or vertices of the skeleton diagram.
+To be able to use the \mb{} method efficiently for FCC-ee calculations of EWPOs at three loops, further tuning of the packages is necessary.
+It appears that, at the three-loop level, there are only two basic topologies from which all physical diagrams can be obtained \cite{Cvitanovic:1974uf}.
+These are shown in \Fref{fig:skel}.
+To obtain any three-loop diagram, one must attach a corresponding amount of external legs to lines or vertices of the skeleton diagram.

-What we need in the first instance in the FCC-ee case are 3-loop vertex diagrams.
-The diagram at the left side in Fig.~\ref{fig:skel} and all its derivatives can be divided into two one loop pieces, see Fig.~\ref{fig:case1}.
-Vertex diagrams of this type have a planar sub-loop and can be treated using the hybrid approach, see next section.
+What we need in the first instance, in the FCC-ee case, are three-loop vertex diagrams.
+The diagram on the left side in \Fref{fig:skel} and all its derivatives can be divided into two one-loop pieces, see \Fref{fig:case1}.
+Vertex diagrams of this type have a planar subloop and can be treated using the hybrid approach, see the next section.

-The skeleton diagram on the right side in Fig.~\ref{fig:skel} generates the most complicated non-planar topologies, see Fig.~\ref{fig:case2}.
-Here the more advanced \ga{} is needed.
+The skeleton diagram on the right side in \Fref{fig:skel} generates the most complicated non-planar topologies, see \Fref{fig:case2}.
+Here, the more advanced \ga{} is needed.